ArtShabanii/WebProject-eLibrary-init1/README.md

 ## License

-Distributed under the Apache License.
-See [LICENSE](LICENSE) for more information.
+Distributed under the GNU General Public License v3.0.
+See [LICENSE](LICENSE.md) for more information.